mbrochh/mbrochh.io-quartz/content/Python/installing-python.md

 line-length = 80
 ```

-Then create a folder `.vscode` and inside that folder create a file
-`settings.json`.
-Paste this into the file:
+Then create a folder `.vscode` and inside that folder create a file `settings.json`.
+Paste this into the file and don't forget to save the file.

 ```json
 {